Cheapest Car Insurance in Montana (October 2025)

 5. 5

 Raising deductibles on collision or comprehensive coverage can lower monthly costs.
-This works best if you have enough savings to cover the higher out-of-pocket expenses in case of a claim.
+This works best if you have enough savings to cover higher out-of-pocket expenses after a claim.

 6. 6

-Montana insurers weigh both credit history and driving record heavily.
-Building credit and avoiding violations are two of the most reliable long-term ways to keep rates affordable.
+Montana insurers weigh credit history and driving record heavily.
+Building credit and avoiding violations are the most reliable long-term ways to keep rates affordable.

 7. 7

-The Montana Automobile Insurance Plan provides coverage for high-risk drivers who cannot find insurance elsewhere.
-Premiums are higher than standard policies, so this plan is best used as a last resort.
+The Montana Automobile Insurance Plan provides coverage for high-risk drivers who can't find insurance elsewhere.
+Premiums are higher than standard policies, making this a last-resort option.

 Risks of Getting the Cheapest Car Insurance in Montana